Best Online Nursing Programs in Alaska (2026)

 How does Nursing pay in Alaska compare to other states?

-Alaska offers competitive entry-level wages, though median salaries are currently 7.4% below the national trend.
+Alaska offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Alaska a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Alaska?